 Car share noticeboard

-A noticeboard displayed in reception or in communal areas such as the canteen can display details of car share events, show where allocated car sharing spaces are, display a map pinpointing were potential car sharers are coming from, and give details of who to contact for more information.
+A noticeboard displayed in reception or in communal areas such as the canteen can display details of car share events, show where allocated car sharing spaces are, display a map pinpointing where potential car sharers are coming from.
+It can also give details of who to contact for more information.

 Rewards for car sharing